Safety

 The views from the 360° camera are available up to a speed of approx. 20 mph (30 km/h) when driving forwards and always when reversing.
 Note: Risk of accidents due to objects protruding into the traffic area above the cameras, e.g. protruding roofs, exterior mirrors of your own and other buses, etc. The cameras cannot detect these objects.
 Particularly in the 360° view, the impression of a free environment can be created even though objects above the mounted cameras protrude into the turning space.

-ABA 5 supports the driver by automatically initiating emergency braking if there is a risk of a rear-end collision with vehicles in front or with stationary obstacles.
-It also detects moving or stationary persons in front of the vehicle.
-The system reacts to this with an acoustic and visual warning to the driver and simultaneous partial or full braking.
+The emergency braking system ABA 6 assists the driver by automatically initiating emergency braking if there is a risk of rear-impact collision with vehicles in front or stationary obstacles.
+It also detects moving or stationary persons and cyclists in front of the vehicle.
+The system reacts to this with an acoustic and visual warning to the driver as well as an automatically initiated partial braking or emergency braking.

-Sideguard Assist is a safety assistance system that supports the driver in critical cornering situations where visibility may be limited.
-When turning or changing lanes, the system is designed to help avoid critical situations, within its limitations, or reduce the consequences of accidents.
+Sideguard Assist 2 is a safety assistance system that supports the driver in critical situations when turning right or turning left when visibility is possibly restricted.
+The system is designed to help detect moving obstacles within the system limits, and warns the driver so as to avoid critical situations or reduce the consequences of accidents when turning off or changing lanes.

 Lane Assist (SPA).